chiayolin/dotfiles/README.md

 ## License
 [![GitHub license](https://img.shields.io/github/license/mashape/apistatus.svg)](https://raw.githubusercontent.com/chiayolin/dotfiles/master/LICENSE.txt)
-> "The code is dedicated, in respect and admiration, to the spirit that lives in the computer"

-> \- Alan J. Perlis (1922-1990). _Structure and Interpretation of
+> "The code is dedicated, in respect and admiration, to the spirit that lives in the computer" ~ Alan J. Perlis. _Structure and Interpretation of Computer Programs_, foreword.
-  Computer Programs, foreword_.